aa-software2112/SOEN341-W2018/minutes/readme.md

 Meeting Times:

 Feb.
+9, 2018：13:15 - 13:30
+    Everyone present except Saleh Ali who was at an interview; Client was informed of the absent

+Feb.
+9, 2018: 10:00 - 13:00
+    Everyone present

-2, 2018: 1:30 - 1:45
+Feb.
+2, 2018: 13:30 - 13:45
-    Everyone present except Abishand who was at an interview; Client was informed of this
+    Everyone present except Abishand who was at an interview; Client was informed of the absent

 Feb.
 2, 2018: 10:00 - 13:00
     Everyone present